cp3402-students/project-team6/deployment2.md

 4. **Testing**

-    - Test the theme changes thorougly on your local site by using *work in the browser* method.
+    - Test the theme changes thoroughly on your local site by using the *work in the browser* method.
 Ensure that everything looks and functions as expected.
     - Use PhPStorm's debugging tools and browser developer tools to inspect code and identify issues.

 ### Version Control using Git

 1. **Branching Strategy**

     - We recommend using a Git branching strategy.
 Before making any changes, create a new branch for the theme updates.
-This will keep your works separate from the main branch.
+This will keep your work separate from the main branch.
     - Create a dedicated branch (e.g., `feature/your_feature_name`) for each feature or bug fix using `git checkout -b feature/your_feature_name`.
     - Develop and test your changes on the feature branch.